timelessnesses/game-of-life/README.md

 # Conway's Game Of Life in Rust

 A SDL2 game that simulates Conway's Game of Life.
-With under 200 lines of code from a Rust noob!
+With under 200 (Commit: [379bfc5](https://github.com/timelessnesses/game-of-life/commit/379bfc5faaba5d8fdf0669457e57c5eaa40be97b)) lines of code from a Rust noob!

 ## Building